 About the Alliance

-Our office is located just two blocks from the White House in downtown Washington DC, across from the McPherson Square Metro Station.
+Our office is currently located just two blocks from the White House in downtown Washington DC, across from the McPherson Square Metro Station.
+We will be moving to Arlington, VA (near the Crystal City Metro Station) at the end of September.
 We are a 501(c)(3) tax-exempt, nonprofit organization.
 The Alliance is an equal opportunity employer and values a diverse workplace.

 Creative.
 Resourceful.
 Collaborative.
 The Alliance carries out its mission of providing leadership to the museum community through the dedicated efforts of our talented staff.
 We are always looking for service-oriented individuals in a variety of disciplines to join our team.
 We often recruit candidates experienced in association management, meeting planning, membership, administration, research, writing and editing, and museum operations.